geekbass/aimstack/README.md

 # Aimstack for ML Experiment Tracking
 This repo is used as a method of testing and documenting [Aimstack](https://aimstack.io/) usage.
-A custom bash script is provided to use locally in Kind Cluster.
+A custom bash script is provided to use locally in [KinD](https://kind.sigs.k8s.io/) (Kubernetes-in-Docker) Cluster.
 Here we deploy both the Aimstack UI and the Remote Tracking capabilities on KinD.

 *NOTE:* The following has only tested on a Mac.